The journey of the magi (cont.)

 as incense wafted gently through the carriages,

-when the great day came
+and when the great day came

 they saw the entire voting population